ngrok/ngrok-docs/docs/integrations/consul/k8s.md

   kubectl annotate ingress ingress-consul k8s.ngrok.com/modules=oauth-module -n consul
   ```

   This applies the OAuth module to each route on our ingress object.
-Navigate to your Hashicups app at `$NGROK_DOMAIN_NAME` and you'll see the Google OAuth screen.
+Navigate to your HashiCups app at `$NGROK_DOMAIN_NAME` and you'll see the Google OAuth screen.

   ![Google OAuth Screen](./img/google-oauth.png)

-  Sign into your account and you'll be redirected to the Hashicups app!
-Now only you can order from Hashicups from anywhere!
+  Sign into your account and you'll be redirected to the HashiCups app!
+Now only you can order from HashiCups from anywhere!